StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

+## Version 4 is under preparation!!!!
+It needs StatisticalRethinking v4 and StatisticalRethinkingPlots.jl.
+See the README in StatisticalRethinking.jl.

 ## Purpose of StatisticalRethinkingTuring.jl

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), StatisticalRethinking is a hands-on course.
 This project is intended to assist with the hands-on aspect of learning the key ideas in StatisticalRethinking.